-Deferred Fuel and Power Refunds.
-Gas Utility's and Electric Utility's tariffs contain clauses that permit recovery of all prudently incurred purchased gas and power costs through the application of PGC rates in the case of Gas Utility and DS tariffs in the case of Electric Utility.
-These clauses provide for periodic adjustments to PGC and DS rates for differences between the total amount of purchased gas and electric generation supply costs collected from customers and recoverable costs incurred.
+Deferred Fuel and Power - Costs and Refunds.
+UGI Utilities' tariffs contain clauses that permit recovery of all prudently incurred purchased gas and power costs through the application of PGC rates and DS tariffs.
+These clauses provide for periodic adjustments to PGC and DS rates for differences between the total amount of purchased gas and electric generation supply costs billed to customers and recoverable costs incurred.
 Net undercollected costs are classified as a regulatory asset and net overcollections are classified as a regulatory liability.

-Gas Utility uses derivative instruments to reduce volatility in the cost of gas it purchases for retail core-market customers.
+PA Gas Utility uses derivative instruments to reduce volatility in the cost of gas it purchases for retail core-market customers.
 Realized and unrealized gains or losses on natural gas derivative instruments are included in deferred fuel and power costs or refunds.
-Net unrealized (losses) gains on such contracts at December 31, 2020, September 30, 2020, and December 31, 2019, were \$(1), \$8 and \$(3), respectively.
+Net unrealized gains (losses) on such contracts at December 31, 2021, September 30, 2021, and December 31, 2020, were \$2, \$35 and \$(1), respectively.